 - Best Budget Tactical Knife: CIVIVI Concept 22

-- Best Folding Tactical Knife: Benchmade Redoubt Blackout
+- Best Folding Tactical Knife: Hogue EX-01

-- Best Small Scale Tactical Knife: Spyderco Subway Bowie
+- Best Small-Scale Tactical Knife: Spyderco Subway Bowie

 - Best Automatic Tactical Knife: Benchmade Claymore